bosonprotocol/boson-protocol-contracts/docs/tasks.md

   npm run tidy:scripts
   ```

-**NOTE**: If you want to contribute to this repository by opening a PR, make sure that this scripts are run first, otherwise PR checks will fail.
+**NOTE**: These scripts are run whenever you try to commit something.

 ### Size the contracts
 This builds the contracts calculates their byte size.
 Useful to make sure the contracts are not over the limit of 24kb.